Probate Q&A Series

 • Obtain the clerk’s report of surplus funds from the foreclosure action file.

-• Prepare a verified petition in the foreclosure case.
+• Prepare and file a claim in the foreclosure proceeding.
 Identify the estate, state the precise surplus amount, and attach letters testamentary or letters of administration.

 • Serve notice on all parties with recorded interests in the property.
-The clerk may require mail or publication notice under N.C.G.S.
+The clerk may require notice consistent with N.C.G.S.
 45-21.33.

 • Attend the clerk’s hearing.
 Present proof of your appointment and the estate’s right to the surplus funds.